LennaHammer/English/EVP/out/words_adverb.md

 ## 879. modestly ## adverb
 /ˈmɑd.ɪst.li/ BY SMALL AMOUNT
 [C1]by a small size or amount
-- At just £9, the DVD is very modestly priced.
+- At just £9, the DVD is very modestly `priced`.

 ## 880. most ## adverb
 /moʊst/ for the most part